kesquerra/zephyr-ci/readme.md

 `content_complete` contains the HTML for each piece of content to display on website.

-This can be utilized to place content on website however developer deems appropriate.
+This can be utilized to place content on website however the developer deems appropriate.